ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

     $ rake clobber
     $ rake

-For example, if you append a new section and other files are still the same as before, `rake clobber` is necessary.
-Because the navigation of the previous section of the newly added section needs to be updated.
+If you add a new section, running rake clobber is necessary to ensure that the "Next" and "Previous" navigation links are correctly updated.
-If you don't do `rake clobber`, then it won't be updated because the the timestamp of .md file in gfm is newer than the one of .src.md file.
+Without `rake clobber`, these links may not be updated because Rake's dependency tracking will see that the existing .md files in the `gfm` directory are already newer than their corresponding .src.md sources.
-In this case, using `touch` to the previous section .src.md also works to update the file.
+Alternatively, using the touch command on the previous section's .src.md file will also force an update of its navigation links.

-If you see the GitHub repository (ToshioCP/Gtk4-tutorial), `Readme.md` is shown below the code.
+If you view the GitHub repository (ToshioCP/Gtk4-tutorial), `README.md` is shown below the code.
-And `Readme.md` includes links to each markdown files.
+And `README.md` includes links to each Markdown file.
-The repository not only stores source files but also shows the whole tutorial.
+This allows the GitHub repository to function not just as a source code host, but as a readable online version of the entire tutorial.

-## Generate html files
+### Generating HTML Files

-Src.md files can be translated to html files.
+The .src.md files can also be converted into HTML.
-You need pandoc to do this.
-Most linux distribution has pandoc package.
-Refer to your distribution document to install.
+This process requires Pandoc.
+Most Linux distributions include a Pandoc package; please refer to your distribution's documentation for installation instructions.

-Type `rake html` to generate html files.
+Type `rake html` to generate HTML files.

     $ rake html

-First, it generates pandoc's markdown files under `docs` directory.
+Rake first generates intermediate Pandoc-style Markdown files in the `docs` directory.
-Then, pandoc converts them to html files.
+Then, it executes `pandoc` to convert them into final HTML files.
 The width and height of image files are removed.
 Links to .src.md files will be converted like this.

     [Section 5](sec5.src.md) => [Section 5](sec5.html)

-Image files are copied to `docs/image` direcotiry and links to them will be converted like this:
+Image files are copied to the `docs/image` directory, and their links are updated accordingly:

     [sample.png](../image/sample.png) => [sample.png](image/sample.png)

 Other relative links will be removed.

-`index.html` is the top html file.
+The top HTML file `index.html` corresponds to the `README.md` file in the `gfm` directory.
-If you want to clean html files, type `rake clobber` or `cleanhtml`.
+If you want to clean HTML files, type `rake clobber` or `cleanhtml`.

     $ rake clobber

-Every html file has a header (`<head> -- </head>`).
-It is created by pandoc with '-s' option.
+Each HTML file includes a standard header (`<head> ... </head>`), generated by Pandoc using the standalone (-s) option.
 You can customize the output with your own template file for pandoc.
 Rake uses `lib/lib_mk_html_template.rb` to create its own template.
-The template inserts bootstrap CSS and Javascript through `jsDelivr`.
+This template integrates Bootstrap CSS and JavaScript via the jsDelivr CDN.

 The `docs` directory contains all the necessary html files.
 They are used in the [GitHub pages](https://ToshioCP.github.io/Gtk4-tutorial) of this repository.

-So if you want to publish this tutorial on your own web site, just upload the files in the `docs` directory to your site.
+To publish this tutorial on your own website, simply upload the contents of the `docs` directory to your web server.

-## Generate a pdf file

-You need pandoc to convert markdown files into latex source files.
+### Generating a PDF File

+Converting Markdown files into LaTeX source files also requires Pandoc.

-Type `rake pdf` to generate latex files and finally make a pdf file.
+Type `rake pdf` to generate laTeX files and finally create a PDF file.

     $ rake pdf

-First, it generates pandoc's markdown files under `latex` directory.
+First, it generates Pandoc's Markdown files under `latex` directory.
-Then, pandoc converts them into latex files.
+Then, Pandoc converts them into LaTeX files.
-Links to files or directories are removed because latex doesn't support them.
+Links to local files or directories are removed during conversion because LaTeX does not support them in the same way.
-However, links to full URL and image files are kept.
+However, external URLs and image references are preserved.
-Image size is set with the size between the left brace and right brace.
+Image dimensions are determined by the values specified within the curly braces in the source file.

     ![sample image](../image/sample_image.png){width=10cm height=6cm}

-You need to specify appropriate width and height.
-It is almost `0.015 x pixels` cm.
+You should specify appropriate dimensions; a good rule of thumb is roughly 0.015 x (width in pixels) cm.
-For example, if the width of an image is 400 pixels, the width in a latex file will be almost 6cm.
+For example, if the width of an image is 400 pixels, the width in a LaTeX file will be almost 6cm.

-A file `main.tex` is the root file of all the generated latex files.
+The file `main.tex` serves as the root LaTeX file.
-It has `\input` commands, which inserts each section file, between `\begin{document}` and `\end{document}`.
+It contains `\input` commands between the `\begin{document}` and `\end{document}` tags to include each individual section.
-It also has `\input`, which inserts `helper.tex`, in the preamble.
+It also has `\input`, which inserts `helper.tex` in the preamble.
-Two files `main.tex` and `helper.tex` are created by `lib/lib_gen_main_tex.rb`.
+Both `main.tex` and `helper.tex` are generated by the `lib/lib_gen_main_tex.rb` script.
-It has a sample markdown code and converts it witn `pandoc -s`.
-Then, it extracts the preamble in the generated file and puts it into `helper.tex`.
+The script converts a sample piece of Markdown using `pandoc -s`, extracts the resulting LaTeX preamble, and saves it into `helper.tex`.
 You can customize `helper.tex` by modifying `lib/lib_gen_main_tex.rb`.

-Finally, lualatex compiles the `main.tex` into a pdf file.
+Finally, LuaLaTeX compiles the `main.tex` into a PDF file.

-If you want to clean `latex` directory, type `rake clobber` or `rake cleanlatex`
+If you want to clean the `latex` directory, type `rake clobber` or `rake cleanlatex`

     $ rake clobber

-This removes all the latex source files and a pdf file.
+This removes all the LaTeX source files and a PDF file.